Table of Contents

 Island of the Winds is the perfect nickname for Mykonos, the incredibly spectacular whitewashed Greek Island paradise in the heart of the Cyclades.
 Once a quiet, relatively unknown island, that all changed in the 1950s with the arrival of Aristotle and Jackie Onassis and other celebrities who transformed Mykonos into a party island.
 Though it still buzzes with energy, excitement and a vibrant nightlife, it somehow manages to retain its old-world Mediterranean charm.

 Chora, Mykonos’ capital on our Celebrity Cruise ship, beguiled us instantly.
 Its stacked, blue-roofed whitewashed sugar-cubed houses were picturesque.
 Colorful wooden doors and staircases lined with potted flowers added their magic.
 Like its Santorini sister, this island is a photographer’s dream.
 Purple bougainvillea climbs over walls and hangs from balconies while oleander and hibiscus fill the air with their fragrant scent.
 Mykonos is quite simply, unforgettably intoxicating with its simple and timeless beauty.
+If you are planning a trip, definitely add Mykonos to your Greece itinerary!

 We knew we’d only have one day the island, so, we decided to hit the deck running and make the best of it.
 We saw everything on our bucket list thanks to having a good plan.